n4xh4ck5/heinsenberg/README.md

 # Instalation

-You can download the latest version of CMSsc4n by cloning the GitHub repository:
+You can download the latest version of heinsenberg by cloning the GitHub repository:

 <pre>git clone https://github.com/n4xh4ck5/heinsenberg </pre>